okinawa-dev/okinawa.cpp/readme.md

 This is a work in progress C++ 3D game engine, inspired by [okinawa.js](https://github.com/okinawa-dev/okinawa.js), a previous version coded in JavaScript.
 The goal is to create a game engine that is easy to use, flexible, and powerful.
 The engine is designed to be modular, so you can easily add or remove features as needed.

-At the moment I'm not using it as a compiled library, but as a git submodule included in the games I develop.
+The engine is distributed as a Conan package for easy integration into C++ projects.
 I'm currently testing it on a MacOS machine.
 Feedback is welcome.

 With just this repository, without a game, you can just run the test suite and see the coverage report.
 The engine is not yet ready for production use, but it is a good starting point for learning and experimenting with C++ and game development.